Sukhoi Superjet 100: In-service developments

-Russified SSJ
+Fully Russian jet with Aviadvigatel engine

+Background

-To resist the Airbus–Boeing duopoly pressure on regional jets through the Embraer E-Jet E2 and the Airbus A220, Sukhoi would upgrade the SSJ100 to the SSJ100B and the "Russianised" SSJ100R.
-Western content accounts for 55–60% of the original SSJ100's cost but sanctions against Russia are tightening.
+To resist the Airbus–Boeing duopoly pressure on regional jets through the Embraer E-Jet E2 (once set to become a Boeing product, after its later failed acquisition of Embraer) and the Airbus A220, Sukhoi intended to upgrade the SSJ100 to the SSJ100B and the "Russianised" SSJ100R.
+Western content accounted for 55–60% of the original SSJ100's cost but sanctions against Russia were tightening by 2018.
 As of December 2018, the US authorities did not send any feedback to Sukhoi over exports to Iran.

-The SSJ100B would feature more powerful SaM146-1S18 engines, improved avionics software, enhanced high-lift devices controls and retrofittable "sabrelet" blended wingtip devices.
-After 2021 the SSJ100R would replace western components by Russian ones for government customers and countries subject to Western sanctions such as Iran Air Tours and Iran Aseman.
+The SSJ100B would have featured more powerful SaM146-1S18 engines, improved avionics software, enhanced high-lift devices controls and retrofittable "sabrelet" blended wingtip devices.
+For government customers and countries subject to international sanctions, such as Iran Air Tours and Iran Aseman, the SSJ100R would then, from 2021, have replaced western components with Russian ones.

-SSJ100R could include a smaller variant of the Aviadvigatel PD-14 engine (Aviadvigatel PD-8); KRET electronic units to replace the Thales avionics; a Russian inertial navigation system and APU to replace Honeywell's; and the landing gear to replace one produced by Safran.
-Fuel burn would be reduced by 5–8% with a new composite wing.
-Russian content should double to 30% as US restrictions limit its export potential.
-Sukhoi forecasts 345 sales from 2018 to 2030, mostly in post-Soviet states and some in south-east Asia and Latin America, including an improved range business jet version.
-The seating capacity is to be raised to 110, and hot and high operations to 4000 m and 50 °C. A freighter variant is also being studied.
-Russian government has earmarked ₽3.2 billion ($51 million) toward the variant of the SSJ with indigenous propulsion and avionics, introduced at the Eurasia Airshow 2018 in Antalya alongside the SSJ75.
+The Russified SSJ100R was planned to use a smaller variant of the Aviadvigatel PD-14 engine, the Aviadvigatel PD-8; KRET electronic units were to replace the Thales avionics; a Russian inertial navigation system and APU were to replace Honeywell's devices; and new landing gear was to replace the one produced by Safran.
+Fuel burn was planned to be reduced by 5–8% with a new composite wing.
+Russian content was set to double to 30%, as US restrictions limited its export potential.

+Sukhoi forecast 345 sales from 2018 to 2030, mostly in post-Soviet states and some in south-east Asia and Latin America, including an improved-range business jet version.
+The seating capacity was to be raised to 110, and high and hot operations to 4000 m and 50 °C. A freighter variant was also studied.
+The Russian government had earmarked ₽3.2 billion ($51 million) toward the variant of the SSJ with indigenous propulsion and avionics, which was introduced at the Eurasia Airshow 2018 in Antalya alongside the SSJ75.